EHB-MCT/assignment-2-TuurVanBergen/docs/API_DOCUMENTATION.md

 1. **Status Check**: Ensures the server is running.
 2. **Fetching All Tracks**: Retrieves all tracks stored in the database.
 3. **Creating a Track**: Allows clients to create and save new tracks.
+4. **Spotify Search**: Enables searching for tracks using the Spotify API.

 ---

 ### **Notes for Future Enhancements**

-- Integration with Spotify's API for dynamic track searching.
+- Add support for detailed Spotify track metadata retrieval (e.g., genres, lyrics).
+- Implement advanced filtering options for the `/tracks` endpoint.
-- Adding additional endpoints for track updates (`PUT`) and deletions (`DELETE`).
+- Add functionality for track updates (`PUT`) and deletions (`DELETE`).

 ---